5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Sandy_Bridge.md

   - `-radvesa` – put a `#` in front to disable it: `#-radvesa`
   - `nv_disable=1` – put a `#` in front to disable it: `#nv_disable=1`

+> [!NOTE]
+>
-> **Note**: Prior to installing macOS updates you probably have to re-enable boot-args for AMD and NVIDIA GPUs again to put them into VESA mode so you have a picture and not a black screen!
+> Prior to installing macOS updates you probably have to re-enable boot-args for AMD and NVIDIA GPUs again to put them into VESA mode so you have a picture and not a black screen!

 ### Verifying SMC CPU Power Management
 To verify that SMC CPU Power Management is working, enter the following command in Terminal: